This site contains no information about the edibility or toxicity of mushrooms.

-Collybia dryophila, also known as Gymnopus dryophilus, is a smallish agaric that has a pale tan cap, whitish gills, and a flushed tan stem.
+Collybia dryophila, also known as Russet Toughshank, is a smallish agaric that has a pale tan cap, whitish gills, and a flushed tan stem.
 The mushroom occurs in troops or more or less tufted on soil and scattered leaves in a variety of forest types.

 convex, and russet to ochre.
 Gills only thinly attached to the stem, whitish and crowded.
-Spores more or less similarly coloured as the cap, more or less equal but slightly bulbous at the base.
+Stem more or less similarly coloured as the cap, more or less equal but slightly bulbous at the base.
 The stem has no ring.
+Spore print

 The mushroom is now known under the name Gymnopus dryophilus.